 Dr. Lam is a trauma specialist with advanced training and extensive experience working with looked-after children (children in the care system and/or juvenile justice system) and complex mental health difficulties such as post-traumatic stress disorder (PTSD) and dissociative identity disorders (DID).
 She works extensively with children, adolescents and families and has a special interest in childhood complex trauma, attachment disorder, and anxiety-related disorders.
+She is experienced in specialist neuropsychological assessment, trauma informed mental health assessment, and various psychological assessment, Her extensive experience in care coordination allows her to work effective with the system around the family and child to achieve result that is in the best interest of the child.

 Dr Lam is trained to deliver a range of evidence-based treatments including: